Creating a better future through education

 Join our Internship Program

-In 2013, Agami interns are visiting schools across the country, monitoring project impact, providing mentoring and tutoring support, conducting computer classes and developing teaching aids to improve Science education.
+Some of the tasks previous interns have taken on are visiting schools across the country, monitoring project impact, providing mentoring and tutoring support, conducting computer classes and developing teaching aids to improve Science education.

 Since the start of the program in 2009, Agami has welcomed interns from a number of schools and universities from USA and Bangladesh.
 These include: